tvdv/coredns/plugin/forward/README.md

   response does not count as a health failure.
 When choosing a value for **MAX**, pick a number at least greater than the expected *upstream query rate* * *latency* of the upstream servers.
   As an upper bound for **MAX**, consider that each concurrent query will use about 2kb of memory.

+* `source_ips` a list of CIDR notation.
+If the source of the DNS request does not match this list, then the request goes to the next plugin.
+Note that by omitting this, all source IPs are accepted.

+* `name` the name of the plugin - useful if more than 1 forward plugin, for debugging.

 Also note the TLS config is "global" for the whole forwarding proxy if you need a different `tls-name` for different upstreams you're out of luck.